 - The purpose carried out, taking into account in particular activities such as profiling or systematic monitoring of stakeholders.

 - The type of personal data that is processed, with a special criticality the processing of specially protected data, genetic data or biometric data.

 For the conduct of this risk analysis it is useful to rely on the assumptions defined by Article 35.3 of the GDPR, on the list of treatments requiring an impact assessment issued by the AEPD (Spanish Data Protection Agency), as well as on the assumptions in Article 28.2.
 LOPDGDD (Spain)

 Subsequently, an impact assessment of those treatments that require it should be carried out on the basis of the risk analysis carried out.
 This process consists of the assessment of a series of previously defined threats, considering two aspects: the probability of occurrence of the threat and the impact that such a threat would have in the event of a occur.
 The combination of these two issues will give us a level of risk based on the defined methodology and will be valued, among others, threats such as:

 - Make it difficult or not to process exercises of the rights of the interested parties.

 If the resulting risk is higher than the defined acceptable risk level, we must proceed with the management of that risk, through the implementation of a risk reduction plan, which aims to mitigate the risk of the threat that requires it.

 The adaptation of a company to the current regulations on data protection will require, in addition to the aspects indicated in this article, a series of actions that ensure that proper legal compliance is carried out in any case.

-From GlobalSUITE Solutions we offer you a advising service that aims to help you ensure compliance with legal requirements in data protection,as well as system management centrally through a tool such as GlobalSUITE®
+From GlobalSuite Solutions we offer you a consulting service that aims to help you ensure compliance with legal requirements in data protection,as well as the management of the system centrally through a tool such as GlobalSuite®